adrvnc/my-pokemon-team/README.md

 # Pokémon Team

-Created in ReactJs with the intention of learning how to fetch data from an API.
+A project that demonstrates how to use ReactJS components to create a Pokémon team by fetching data from an API.

 ## Table of contents
 - [Overview](#overview)